An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Equilibrium of the Networked Sharing Game

 The social optimum is well defined if and only if the following feasibility condition holds:

 \textbf{A1}: $\left\{p \in \mathbb{R}^{I}~|~ p ~\mbox{satisfies}~\eqref{eq:AGG.2}-\eqref{eq:AGG.3}.\right\} \ne \emptyset$.

-We first consider the GNE in a large market, where the prosumer number $I$ is large enough that the impact of each prosumer's strategy on price vector $\lambda$ can be ignored.
+We first consider the equilibrium in a large market, where there are many prosumers that the impact of each prosumer's strategy on the price vector $\lambda$ can be ignored.
+In that case, prosumers act as ``price-takers'' where prosumer $i$ solves problem \eqref{eq:sharing-game} with a constant $\lambda_i$ rather than as a function of $b$.
+This motivates the following definition. \begin{definition} (Competitive Equilibrium) A tuple $(\bar p, \bar b, \bar \lambda)$ is a competitive equilibrium (CE) if for all $i \in \mathcal{I}$, given $\bar \lambda_i$, \bsq \esq and given the bid $\bar b$, the price $\bar \lambda$ is the optimal solution of \eqref{eq:new-rule}. \end{definition}

-\begin{proposition} In a large market, suppose A1 holds, then a unique GNE $(\bar p,\bar b)$ of the networked energy sharing game $\mathcal{G}$ in \eqref{eq:sharing-game} exists, where $\bar p$ is socially optimal. \end{proposition} The proof of Proposition \ref{Thm:prop-0} is in Appendix \ref{apen-0}.
-It reveals nice features of the proposed energy sharing market that it can achieve the same efficiency as centralized operation (social optimum) in a large market.
-In contrast, when prosumer number $I$ is small, market power might be exercised to manipulate price off the social optimum.
+\begin{proposition} Suppose A1 holds.
+Then a unique CE $(\bar p,\bar b, \bar \lambda)$ of the networked energy sharing game exists.
+Moreover $\bar p$ is socially optimal. \end{proposition} The proof of Proposition \ref{Thm:prop-0} is in Appendix \ref{apen-0}.
+It reveals that the proposed sharing market can achieve the same efficiency as centralized operation (social optimum) in a large market with price-taking prosumers.
+Later in Proposition \ref{Thm:prop-5}, we prove that the GNE tends to the CE when the prosumer number $I \to \infty$.
+In contrast, when prosumer number $I$ is small, prosumers are price-makers and can exercise market power to manipulate price away from the social optimum.
 In this situation, we consider a special case where the GNE happens to be a \emph{variational equilibrium} (VE) \footnote{Variational equilibrium refers to a GNE where the Lagrangian multipliers associated with shared constraints are identical across all the prosumers $i\in\mathcal{I}$. }.
 The following proposition points out properties of VE without requiring a large market (a large number $I$).

 \begin{proposition} Suppose the power network is radial.
 If a VE $(\bar p,\bar b)$ of the networked energy sharing game $\mathcal{G}$ in \eqref{eq:sharing-game} exists, then it must be the unique VE.
 Moreover, $\bar p$ is the unique optimal solution of the following problem: \bsq \esq and $\bar b_i= 2ac_i\bar p_i+ad_i+2(D_i-\bar p_i)$ for all $i \in \mathcal{I}$. \end{proposition}